edErikson/sslv-universal-scraper/README.md

    python main.py --url https://www.ss.lv/lv/electronics/computers/pc/
    ```
    This will scrape computer listings and save them to a file named `electronics_computers_pc.csv`.

+## Data Analysis
+Navigate to the notebooks directory.

+Open the Jupyter Notebook analysis.ipynb.

+Execute the notebook cells for analysis and visualizations.

+GeoJSON data, utilized for mapping, is in the data directory as riga_districts_final.geojson.

+Generated visualization outputs are located in the output directory.

 ## Note